Movies and TV

 TV News

 I'm a news junkie, but I'm pretty particular about my sources -- I can't stand network news coverage!
 Most of it is sensationalized noise, having little bearing on my life.
-If someone gets hit by a bus in Brooklyn, what does that have to do with me?
+If someone gets hit by a bus in the city -- sad as it is -- what does that have to do with me?
 And Hollywood's private life is really pretty far out of my usual field of view.
-Most of those people's public viewpoints don't count for much -- they're just hairstyles and fancy clothes, not political scientists!
+Most of those people's viewpoints don't count for much -- they're just hairstyles and fancy clothes, not political scientists!

 What I crave is the big picture: state, national and international news, science breakthroughs, financial and business coverage, and commentary by people that have enough of a clue that they get elected or appointed to their positions based on what they know, not based on how many records they've sold.